carpentries/lesson-example/code/ReadMe.md

-Code that is needed for the lesson content goes here.
+Code that is needed for the lesson content is placed into this directory.